nwisnewski89/nick.wisnewski.io/content/resume/linode/index.md

 - Maintained and contributed to CircleCI PR gates.

 - Developed a POC image diff framework that leveraged Webdriver.io to capture screenshots of the Cloud Manager UI components and compare against baseline images using <a href="https://www.npmjs.com/package/resemblejs" target="_blank">resemble.js</a> for image comparison.
 The back-end application was mocked with static responses served by <a href="http://www.mbtest.org/docs/api/mocks" target="_blank">mountebank</a>.
-I created a docker build for mocked front-end with Mountebank, and a docker-compose file to run in detached mode so the Webdriver.io against the local build in CI.
+I created a Docker build for mocked front-end with Mountebank, and a Docker-Compose file to run in detached mode so the Webdriver.io against the local build in CI.
 The results were published to an allure report.

 - Developed a Python script to generate release notes based on conventional commit messages.